rajeshxdatascience/SpecLens-AI/README.md

-# smartphone-recommender-system

-## Project Overview
+📱 Smartphone Recommender System

-A smartphone recommendation system built using real-world scraped data.
+This project focuses on building a data-driven smartphone recommender system using real-world scraped smartphone specifications.
-This repository currently contains the data cleaning and preprocessing pipeline for ML-based recommendations.

-## Current Stage
-- Data cleaning and feature preparation
-- Availability, price, and launch date normalization

-## Next Steps
+The current phase of the project covers data cleaning and preprocessing for machine learning, including price normalization, availability handling, launch date processing, and feature preparation.
+The dataset is designed with a clear separation between raw data, EDA/ML-ready data, and UI-oriented data to ensure scalability and reproducibility.

+Future stages will include:

-- Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA)

-- Feature engineering for ML
+Feature engineering

-- Recommendation logic
+Recommendation logic (rule-based + ML)

+Explainable AI-driven user interaction

+The goal of this project is to create a decision-support system that helps users choose the most suitable smartphone based on their preferences, rather than simply listing multiple options.

+🧩 Current Status

+✅ Data cleaning and preprocessing

+🔄 Exploratory Data Analysis (in progress)

+⏳ ML-based recommendation (planned)